Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Identification of Causal Essential Gene Networks from K562 Cells with Perturb-seq Experiments

-Next, we checked whether \methodname{} DAGs show biological support from 3D genomics and epigenomics.
+Now that we have checked sanity of the causal directions of the \methodname{} edges in the previous section and the robustness to unobserved confounding, we now turn our attention to evaluating the edges with orthogonal biological sources including 3D genomics and epigenomcs.
+Here, we mainly check whether the external biological evidence support concordance between gene pairs with DAG edges.

 We first investigated the genomic distance pattern of the DAG edges.
 We specifically gathered the entire $-\log_{10}(\mbox{p-values})$ of $\hat{\theta}_{jk}$ and investigated how the edge signal associates with the genomic distance between parent and child genes.
-We observe that the regulatory elements far apart from the target genes are generally less supported by \methodname{} p-values (\textbf{Fig.}~\ref{fig:k562_intra}a), aligning with previous evidences on the genomic distance of gene regulatory elements from the target genes \citep{fulco2019activity}.
+We observe that the genes far apart from the target genes are generally less supported by \methodname{} p-values (\textbf{Fig.}~\ref{fig:k562_intra}a).
+While genomic distance is known to be an evidence mainly for cis-regulation of genes by their regulatory elements, recent findings \citep{long2022making,liang2025tracing} support functional similarity of genes in a close genomic distance.

-On top of genomic distance-based evaluation, we further sought for supports from physical proximity information captured from the same system.
-We specifically explored the actual physical distance structure of the \methodname{} edges based on an external Hi-C data of K562 cells \citep{rao20143d}.
-We first observed that the gene pairs with no Hi-C contact had significantly ($p<2\times 10^{-5}$) lower edge signals than the ones with non-zero Hi-C contacts.
-In addition, the gene pairs with stronger regulatory signals by \methodname{} tend to be supported with higher normalized Hi-C contacts than the ones with less signals ($p<3\times10^{-6}$, \textbf{Fig.}~\ref{supp-fig:hic_contact}).